elixir-europe/rdmkit/pages/contribute/style_guide.md

       | <span style="display: inline-block; width: 20px; height: 20px; background: #83858e;"></span> | #83858e | Gray | Gray text, Fourth level heading (h4) |
       | <span style="display: inline-block; width: 20px; height: 20px; background: #f3f1f2;"></span> | #f3f1f2 | Light gray | Box backgrounds |
   * **Fonts:** Exo 2 is used for headings and main branding font, Open Sans for body text.
+  * **Icons:** the icons used in this site come from the [Noun Project](https://thenounproject.com/ELIXIRCommunications/kit/rdmkit/).
+We have a Pro license and so the right to publish them without attribution.
   * **Templates:** keep the structure of the pages consistent by using the site templates (see the [contribute page](how_to_contribute)).
   * **Illustrations:** use the colours listed above.
-(To do: agreed styles for boxes, arrows, and icons for things like users and databases.)
+The icons we use for illustrations come from the [Noun Project](https://thenounproject.com/ELIXIRCommunications/kit/rdmkit/).
+Please use these icons in any illustrations.
+If you need extra icons, or any help with illustrations, [open a new issue](https://github.com/elixir-europe/rdmkit/issues) on GitHub or email [rdm-toolkit@elixir-europe.org](mailto:rdm-toolkit@elixir-europe.org).
   * **Images:**
     * Do not use images to display text.
     * Include an 'alt' attribute in images.